North Carolina Tar Heels men's basketball: Hubert Davis (2021–present)

 Four days after Williams retired, assistant coach and former Tar Heel player Hubert Davis was hired as his successor.
 Davis, the nephew of Tar Heel and NBA great Walter Davis, became the first African-American to lead the program.
+After an up-and-down start to the regular season that included some blowout losses, Davis' Tar Heels turned a corner in the latter part of ACC conference play.
 With a 70–63 victory against Louisville on February 21, 2022, Davis reached 20 wins in his first season as head coach.
-After an up-and-down start to the regular season that included some blowout losses, Davis' Tar Heels turned a corner in the latter part of ACC conference play.
 The team coupled the renewed energy and intensity with a shock 94–81 upset victory over Duke in Mike Krzyzewski's final home game at Cameron Indoor Stadium.
-The Tar Heels earned an 8 seed in the NCAA tournament and upset the East Region's No. 1 seed, Baylor in the second round, despite the ejection of star forward Brady Manek following a flagrant foul.
+The Tar Heels earned an 8 seed in the NCAA tournament and upset the defending champions and 1 seeded Baylor 93-86 in the second round, despite the ejection of UNC forward Brady Manek due to a flagrant-2 foul.
 The Tar Heels defeated UCLA in the Sweet Sixteen and Saint Peter's in the Elite Eight to earn a trip to the 2022 Final Four in New Orleans.
-In a rematch of the regular season finale against Duke, the Tar Heels defeated Duke 81–77 in Mike Krzyzewski's final game as a head coach in the national semifinal.
-The Tar Heels faced the Kansas Jayhawks in the National Championship game, during which they were unable to capitalize on a double-digit halftime lead and were defeated by a final score of 69–72, finishing the season as National Runner-Up.
+In a rematch of the regular season finale against Duke, the Tar Heels defeated Duke 81–77 in the national semifinal in Mike Krzyzewski's final game as a head coach.
+The Tar Heels faced the Kansas Jayhawks in the National Championship game, during which they were unable to capitalize on a double-digit halftime lead and were defeated by a final score of 72–69, finishing the season as National Runner-Up.
+The team was preseason #1 the following season but never could find much consistency finishing with a disappointing 20–13 record and declining an NIT bid.
+Because of this, they became the first preseason #1 team to miss the tournament since it expanded to 64 teams in 1985.
+After Caleb Love and others decided to transfer after the season, Davis looked to the transfer portal to improve the team's fortunes.
+They landed Harrison Ingram from Stanford University, and Cormac Ryan, a graduate transfer student from Notre Dame University, while also landing Elliot Cadeau, who was considered the top point guard in the class of 2024.
+The changes in personnel definitely helped as the Tar Heels finished the regular season 25-6 and atop the ACC standings at 17-3 for their 33rd conference title in school history.
+Along with sweeping their archrivals, Duke Blue Devils Hubert Davis was voted ACC coach of the year while senior RJ Davis was voted ACC player of the year.
+The next season, despite some returning players, strong early expectations, and talented recruits, the Tar Heels finished 23-14 overall and tied for fourth in the ACC with a 13-7 conference record.
+They fell to the Duke Blue Devils in the ACC Tournament semifinals and were selected as an 11-seed in the NCAA Tournament, where they won a First Four game against the San Diego State Aztecs but were eliminated in the First Round by the Ole Miss Rebels.
+During the offseason, Davis hired Jim Tanner as the first General Manager in program history and presented him with a guaranteed five-year contract.